-You may be able to get Housing Benefit if you are on other benefits, work part-time or work full-time on a low income.
+You may be able to get help with your rent if you are on other benefits, work part-time or work full-time on a low income.
 You cannot get Housing Benefit to help with the costs of a mortgage or home loan.
-If you are an owner-occupier, you may be able to get help with your mortgage interest through Income Support, income-based Jobseeker’s Allowance or Pension Credit.
+If you are an owner-occupier, you may be able to get help with your mortgage interest through Universal Credit,Income Support, income-based Jobseeker’s Allowance or Pension Credit.
 If you are eligible to claim Universal Credit, you will get help with your rent included in your monthly Universal Credit payment therefore you will be unable to claim Housing Benefit.

 When will this affect me?

 If you are making a new claim to Housing Benefit or have a relevant change of circumstances, the changes will affect you from the date of your new or revised entitlement. universal credit is claimed online at https://www.gov.uk/universal-credit/how-to-claim.